 The Montana Family Education Savings Program -- Investment Plan was renamed Achieve Montana with a new suite of investments added in October 2015.
 Ascensus College Savings continues to serve as program manager for this direct-sold plan.
-Five investment options are offered featuring Vanguard and DFA funds as underlying investments and the Capital Preservation Portfolio invested in the New York Life Guaranteed Interest Account.
+The plan features a year-of-enrollment option, five asset allocation portfolios and three individual fund portfolios including the Capital Preservation Portfolio invested in the New York Life Guaranteed Investment Account.
+Underlying funds are from Vanguard, DFA, iShares and Schwab.
 Accounts can be linked to the Upromise rewards service.

 - Program typeSavings